IRS Provides Eagerly Awaited Employee Retention Credit Payments

 • The IRS uncovered many improper claims during its moratorium.

-• The IRS is prioritizing smaller, low-risk claims for employers.
+• The IRS is prioritizing smaller, low-risk claims for employers and has started making payments on claims filed prior to and during the moratorium.

 Need assistance with an ERC claim?
 Check out our office hours.